nathanielburman/ritual-eating-the-flesh-of-the-homosexual-to-steal-their-energy-from-this-dimension/README.md

 Ritual Time:
 Begin worship at the first slice of the wanning moon to the end of the year of the last wanning moon.

+This is NOT a religion, this is a SPELL.